Tesla’s Cybertruck, Struck Like A Lightning And Took The Internet By Storm!

 Passenger capacity of the truck will be 6 adults.

-According to Tesla the truck is bullet and sledgehammer proof Even though the armored glass broke when a metal ball was thrown at it by the Tesla Cheif of Design Franz von Holzhausen.
+According to Tesla, the truck is bullet and sledgehammer proof Even though the armoured glass broke when a metal ball was thrown at it by the Tesla Cheif of Design Franz von Holzhausen.